shuangchenfinance/text-preprocessing/README.md

 # text-preprocessing
-This is a function I usually use to preprocess texts before using them as data.
+This is a function I use to preprocess texts before using them as data.

+# Steps: